jenkinsci/gerrit-code-review-plugin/README.md

 |GERRIT_PATCHSET_NUMBER   |Gerrit revision                                                 |
 |BRANCH_NAME              |Gerrit reference name nn/nnnn/n                                 |

+When the Jenkinsfile is discovered through a multi-branch pipeline, the above environment variables related to Gerrit and the associated change/patch-set would be automatically discovered and made available to the pipeline steps.

+For the pipeline projects (non-multibranch) the variables would need to be set through an external triggering job (e.g. Gerrit Trigger Plugin).

 ## Jenkinsfile Steps

 Gerrit Code Review plugin provides steps for allowing to post the